 A week ago we watched someone we love and respect take a bold stand for truth and witnessed some of the backlash they faced as a result.
 This morning we received news of another similar incident.
 We’d already been praying for weeks about whether to post this note that the Lord has been relentlessly speaking to us again in this season.
 When I reread “Silly Song from the Savior,” a few weeks ago I realized I had mentioned I would post this note next, but never had.
-I then realized I had already written it up in drafts long ago ~ so it was ready.
-And since the Lord has reconfirmed this message multiple times for us again recently (and I know it’s for many others who are standing for Him and His Truth as well), I will share it now.
+Since the Lord has reconfirmed this message multiple times for us again recently (and I know it’s for many others standing for Him and His Truth as well), I will share it now.

 In the first days of Spring 2007, I had a life changing moment with the Lord.
 We had been dealing with painful rejection from people about things the Lord had showed us that we had shared.
 On this night in March, because of our love for these people, the rejection had reached a tremendously painful point.
 As I lay there heartbroken and inconsolable, Jesse began to pray over me.
 I was crying out to God silently from the depths of my soul in desperation that I HAD TO HEAR from Him or I did not know how to keep breathing.
 At that moment, I heard Jesse ask the Lord for a special word, a specific personal rhema word for us that we would know without a doubt was from Him.
 Immediately, God gave Jesse this passage: